The Investment Casting Process

 The KICastings Advantage

-More than just an investment casting service provider, we give our customers a supportive consultation process to find the right casting solutions for projects and initiatives.
+More than just an investment casting service provider who offers many investment casting advantages, we give our customers a supportive consultation process to find the right casting solutions for projects and initiatives.
 Rather than using third-party contractors and unreliable outsourcing, we have our own dedicated mold shop and access to the best equipment in the business.
 If you’re looking for a comprehensive, one-stop casting service, KICastings is the solution for you.